-In this ‘Introduction to Blockchain’ course you will learn to build an awareness of Blockchain technology and how it can be used to process cryptocurrency transactions across an open and distributed ledger and gain and insight of Blockchain’s core principles and functions.
+This ‘Introduction to Blockchain’ course has been designed to explain what the technology is and how it works at a high level.
+You will build an awareness of Blockchain technology and how it can be used to process cryptocurrency transactions across an open and distributed ledger.

-By the end of this course you be able to determine if Blockchain as a technology can potentially help or hinder your business operations.
+By the end of this course, you will also be able to determine how Blockchain can support your business operations.

 This course is made up of just one lecture and requires no previous knowledge of or experience with Blockchain.

-- Understand when and why you may want to use BlockChain within your environment.
+- To know when and why you may want to use Blockchain within your environment

-- To understand at a high level what cryptocurrency is.
+- To master at a high level what cryptocurrency is

 - As this is an introductory level course to Blockchain, no prior experience is required.
 It assumes that you have never used the technology before and this is your first experience with Blockchain.